Search: 64 results

 O daughters of Jerusalem.”
 Cross references: Song of Solomon 5:1 : John 16:33 Song of Solomon 5:2 : Job 11:13-15 Song of Solomon 5:3 : Is 32:9; Heb 3:15 Song of Solomon 5:8 : Ps 63:1 Song of Solomon 5:9 : John 10:26 Song of Solomon 5:10 : Ps 45:2; John 1:14 Song of Solomon 5:16 : Ps 92:15; Col 1:15 end of crossrefs

-You are beautiful, O my love, as Tirzah, lovely as Jerusalem, awesome as an army with banners.
+You are beautiful, O my love, as Tirzah, as fair as Jerusalem; you are to be feared like an army with flags.

 Turn away thine eyes from me, for, they, have excited me, - Thy hair, is like a flock of goats, that are reclining on the sides of Mount Gilead: